farazdagi/bitonic/README.md

-# bitonicsort
-Bitonic Sort in Go
+# Bitonic Sorter implemented in Go